linavixx/qhd-wallpapers/README.md

  </h5>
 </h3>

-**Note:** It's a **big** repo, 4GB at the time of me typing this.
+**Note:** It's a **big** repo, 4 GiB at the time of me typing this.
 I don't have a storage problem so it'll likely only grow bigger with time.

 ## **Some rules I follow here:**
 -  **Strictly 1440p or above.** Extreme compression isn't tolerated either.
 If there's a picture that did not originally exist in 1440p+, it means I upscaled it.
 Don't worry about the quality, I won't upload something that upscales poorly.